GeorgeExplorer/mimo-practices/README.md

-# mimo-practices
+# mimo-practice
-Practice tasks based on Mimo app topics
+This repository contains self-practice Python tasks on Mimo app topics Each folders corresponds to a lesson or a concept.
+Tasks include:
+- Simple exercises
+- Input/Output challenges
+- Real-life scenarios

+Solution are provided in separate files